AndyWhelan/DCU-Project-2025/README.md

 3d-plot of spectral reflectance for a range of values.

 ## [`parameters.m`](https://github.com/AndyWhelan/DCU-Project-2025/blob/main/parameters.m)
-Editable parameters for the plot.
+1. Setup the parameters for the 3d-plot
+2. Calculate the reflection power coefficients for a range of values

 # TODO
-1. Elaborate on spectral reflection coeff
-2. Elaborate on polarisation
+1. Rethink scaling
-3. Sensibility checks on refl_plot.m graph
+2. Sensibility checks on refl_plot.m graph
-4. Rethink scaling
-5. Reference plaster wall refractive index
-6. Try using the spectral reflectance to calculate the received power for antennas with a radius of tolerance.
+3. Try using the spectral reflectance to calculate the received power for antennas with a radius of tolerance.